Roku, Inc.: Roku streaming players

 The XD/S has HDMI and component output for high-definition video on new and older televisions.

-Roku produces numerous set-top boxes for delivery of over-the-top content.
+Roku produces set-top boxes for delivery of over-the-top content.
 Content is provided by Roku partners, identified using the "channel" vernacular.
 Each separate channel supports content from one partner, although some content partners have more than one channel.
 In May 2011, Roku stated the Streaming Players had over one million viewers and had delivered 15 million channel downloads.

 Roku devices support both on-demand content and live streaming.
 For live TV streams, Roku supports Apple HLS (HTTP Live Streaming) adaptive streaming technology.
 Both free and paid "channels" are available, as are some games.

 Roku Streaming Players are open-platform devices with a freely available SDK that enables anyone to create new channels.
 The channels are written in a Roku-specific language called BrightScript, a scripting language the company calls "similar to Visual Basic".